 We have entered into a shared services agreement, dated as of March 20, 2020, or the Shared Services Agreement, with ElevateBio that provides for ongoing services to us in areas such as accounting operations, public relations, information technology, human resources and administration management, finance and risk management, marketing services, facilities, procurement and travel, and corporate development and strategy.
 We also have a statement of work to receive manufacturing and project management consulting services from ElevateBio.
-During the years ended December 31, 2022 and 2021, we incurred an aggregate of \$3.5 million and \$5.9 million, respectively, of expenses related to services provided to us by ElevateBio and its affiliates.
+During the years ended December 31, 2023 and 2022, we incurred an aggregate of \$2.6 million and \$3.5 million, respectively, of expenses related to services provided to us by ElevateBio and its affiliates.
+The Shared Services Agreement will be terminated effective May 1, 2024.